Nor'easter threatens blizzard conditions and coastal flooding on East Coast. It could be a historic storm in parts of New England – KION546

 The difference in storm timing — even as few as six hours — would make a massive difference in impact on coastal flooding and erosion concerns.

-Already, more than 3,000 domestic flights had been canceled as of Friday night, according to FlightAware.
+Already, more than 3,000 flights had been canceled as of Friday night, according to FlightAware.

 Eastern Massachusetts, including Boston, will bear the brunt of the system as forecast models predict between 18 to 24 inches of snow combined with wind gusts up to 70 mph.